 First and foremost, we live in a very different fashion period than our grandparents did.
 Back then, a man would seldom be caught without his suit jacket on.

 Styles have become more relaxed since then.
-Modern styles often involve dress pants and a dress shirt on full display.
-Men’s dress shirts are not always hidden under a jacket anymore.
+For example, modern styles often involve dress pants and a shirt on full display.
+Also, men’s shirts are not always hidden under a jacket anymore.

 That is why it is imperative to be sure your dress shirts are a good fit.
 When your shirt is freely seen, there is little room for error, even in sizing.